albertoaa/asteroids-fullstack/README.md

 - Add unit tests
 - Add Typescript to server.
 It wasn't added because since it only one route that forwards a request to NASA API, it was not necessary.
 But if some other routes are added and database persistance layer, it would be a good idea to add Typescript to server.
 - Move some logic from `App.tsx` to the server to handle data extraction from the NASA API response.
 - Adding database persistance layer to server.
 It would be a good idea to add a database to store the asteroids data and avoid making a request to NASA API every time the user wants to see the list of asteroids.
 It would be a good idea to add a cron job to update the database every day with the new asteroids.
-Also with this layer we can persist the user's favorite asteroids on the database
+Also with this layer we can persist the user's favorite asteroids on the database.

+### Notes
+The solution for the SQL task: https://github.com/irysan/test-challenge/blob/main/sql/postgres/README.md can be found on `/Users/albertoaaa/workspace/challenges/shakers/asteroids-fullstack/sql-task-solution.txt` file.